MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 #### CPUGraphPartitioner.py
 For some models the outputs of certain ops need to return CPU values.
-This is because those values may be used later in operators that are available only on the CPU.
+This is because those values may be used later in operators that are require those arguments to be JSNumbers.
 CPUGraphPartitioner.py walks through the generated code and annotates such ops that need to produce CPU values with cpu_ prefix.
 These ops will then used the polyfilled version of the op from CpuOps.js.

 Why do we have non cpu_ annotated software ops then ?
 These are either for decomposition or to handle this case where results of